Mikesch-mp/icingaweb2-module-globe/README.md

 vars.geolocation = "<latitude>,<longitude>"
 ```

-To get Geolocation data, best use a webiste like http://www.latlong.net or use you smartphone :)
+To get Geolocation data, best use a website like http://www.latlong.net or use you smartphone :)

 ## Refresh Timer